tomordonez/tomordonez.github.io/_posts/2018-08-23-from-markdown-to-sphinx-restructuredtext.md

 With reference code I mean code that is from a libary official doc or public code and that is not related to a project or a specific solution for the class.

-More details about this later.that is not related to a project or a specific solution for the class.

-More details about this later.